falcosecurity/community/.github/ISSUE_TEMPLATE/discuss_pull_request.md

 ---
 name: Discussion proposal (PR)
-about: Discuss an issue in the Community call
+about: Discuss a PR in the Community call
 title: ''
 labels: kind/pr
 assignees: ''